thomann061/fmrest/README.md

 ## TODO

 - [x] Layout is optional at login
+- [ ] Add optional fm data source to login body
 - [ ] Add support for OAuth
-- [ ] Add support for Container Data
+- [x] Add support for Container Data
 - [ ] Global fields are still not working (help :)
 - [ ] Add script query parameters to Records